rohanreddych/chaoss-microtasks/microtask5.md

-# Create a saample profile with different identities using the Sortinghat UI
+# Create a sample profile with different identities using the Sortinghat UI

 After setting up the developer environment for sortinghat muggle branch and starting the Vue app and Django server.